 Arrange to see the members of the committee that will hear your bill first.
 Try to get a personal appointment.
 If that is not possible, leave an information packet and follow through with a phone call to see if he/she has any questions.

-After your meeting, send a thank you note to the legislator or staff person thanking them for their time and attention to your issue.
+After your meeting, send a thank you note to the legislator or staff for their time and attention to your issue.
 Remember to send any additional information or data they requested.

 During your meetings, do not lie, exaggerate or make up information.
 If you don't know the answer to question, say so.
 You can always get back to them with the correct information at a later date.